etn-ccis/blui-angular-workflows/login-workflow/docs/existing-project-integration.md

 ];
 ```

-The following is the list of default routes found in `authSubRoutes`:
+The following is the list of default routes found in `getAuthSubRoutes()`.

 | Screen              | Description                                            | Default URL                       |
 | ------------------- | ------------------------------------------------------ | --------------------------------- |